gageml/gage/tests/example-progress.md

     <0>

 The `tqdm` example uses the `tqdm` module to show progress.
-Gage parses the progress updates to prevent them from appearing in the run output.
+Gage parses the progress updates to prevent progress related content from appearing in run output.

     >>> run("gage run tqdm -y")  # +parse
     Collecting tqdm